tylerlong/assets-hosting/README.md

 ## Todo

-- Spinner to indicat that it's in progress
+- Spinner to indicate that it's in progress
 - delete folder
-- rename folder
+- recursive rename folder